wilmoore/filemanager-php-s3-plugin/README.md

 Limitations
 -----------

+-   for a directory to be depicted, an empty file with a trailing "/" must be created as the name of the directory.
 -   deleting/renaming a non-empty folder is not currently supported.
 -   if you've traversed into a directory via the left-hand tree-navigation, then you close the the current node, going into a child directory of the currently selected node via the